squeek502/ryanliptak.com/posts/improving-fuzz-testing-with-zig-allocators.md

 defer metadata.deinit();
 ```

-As you can see by the `std.math.max(4096, data.len * 10)`, this ended up needing more leeway than I initially thought it would, since it's possible for my particular library to need larger-than-filesize allocations for the storage of the parsed metadata, but it ended up allowing me to iron out all such bugs and greatly improve the worst-cast performance of the library.
+As you can see by the `std.math.max(4096, data.len * 10)`, this ended up needing more leeway than I initially thought it would, since it's possible for my particular library to need larger-than-filesize allocations for the storage of the parsed metadata, but it ended up allowing me to iron out all such bugs and greatly improve the worst-case performance of the library.
 Afterwards, the fuzzer was able to run consistently above 6000 inputs/sec on my machine, without hitting any timeouts at all.

 ## Fuzzing to find memory bugs after allocation failure